rjlasko/ansible/roles/simple_storage/README.md

 - Create partitions on given disks
 - Install filesystem on partition

-Single-disk+partition filesystems as well as labeled filesystems can be mounted to the host and persisted via `/etc/fstab`.
+Single-disk+partition filesystems as well as labeled filesystems are mounted to the host and persisted via `/etc/fstab`.

 ## Requirements